Discover How You See Yourself In The world.

 With the aide of the Vertical Development interventions as mentioned, once the arc of the swing reaches the next level of complexity, the return swing is limited in its return by virtue of the fact that one has grown, and is now not capable of dropping one’s perspective below a new lower limit.
 Thus, emphasis on shifting the fixed point to a new position to the right in order to swing the pendulum arm further towards growth becomes imperative.
 This does not mean one is unable to choose to go back down, or indeed, regress under duress, but the centre-point – or the Epistemic Stance – has shifted.

 This can only be done by scaffolding the growth of the person using Developmental Interventions.
-A number of these have already been developed by me as part of my PhD research, tested robustly and implemented in various organisations across the UK.
+A number of these have already been developed by me as part of my PhD research, tested robustly and implemented predominantly with Masters and PhD students at university.

 Stage Complexity Definition